 The double log house at 12607 Catoctin Furnace Road, now the headquarters of the Catoctin Furnace Historical Society, Inc., is unusual in Catoctin Furnace as it is the only extant double log house.
 It was home to furnace worker families for over two centuries.
 Restored in the 1980’s, it is now a museum and interpretive center telling the story of Catoctin Furnace and the iron-making enterprise at the village’s center.
 The exact construction date of the house is unknown, but it is assumed that the larger section was constructed first around 1810 and the smaller section added about 1830.

 The Museum of the Ironworker at 12610 Catoctin Furnace Road is located in a circa 1820 worker’s stone house.
 The building retains a remarkable amount of the original historic features, including portions of the flooring, plaster, fireplace, and interior framing.
-Currently under restoration and slated to open in late 2019, the Museum will include exhibits such as artifacts, two forensic facial reconstructions of late 18th century enslaved workers at Catoctin, as well as later workers of European descent.
+The Museum includes exhibits such as artifacts, two forensic facial reconstructions of late 18th century enslaved workers at Catoctin, as well as later workers of European descent.

 Today, the stack known as “Isabella” is the focal point of the Catoctin Furnace remains.
 Built in 1857, “Isabella,” was a sophisticated new furnace powered by steam-operated machinery and a 33-foot-high furnace stack.
 “Isabella” was in continuous blast until 1893.
 The 1858 casting shed has been reconstructed next to it.
 Running northwardly from the complex is a short tramway constructed in the mid-19th century to connect the furnace with ore banks a bit over a mile away just west of US-15.